fuze-ac/api-specs/API_ARCHITECTURE_SPEC.md

 6. The specification requires event-first coordination for important cross-domain side effects.
 7. The specification defines minimum response, error, idempotency, and versioning principles.
 8. The specification includes a concrete architecture-level database schema view with identifiable tables, keys, and constraints.
+9. The specification includes a Mermaid architecture diagram that matches the stated platform ownership and surface model.
+10. The specification includes a Mermaid data-design diagram that matches the stated schema view.
-9. The specification includes a flow view covering happy path, alternate flow, failure flow, retry flow, and admin override flow.
+11. The specification includes a flow view and Mermaid sequence diagram covering happy path, alternate flow, failure flow, retry flow, and admin override or review concepts.
-10. The specification aligns with the FUZE repository model and assigns primary API ownership to `fuze-backend-api`.
+12. The specification aligns with the FUZE repository model and assigns primary API ownership to `fuze-backend-api`.
-11. The specification includes implementation notes for first-party frontend consumers and future contract derivation.
+13. The specification includes implementation notes for first-party frontend consumers and future contract derivation.
-12. The specification is usable as a governing source-of-truth file for downstream domain API specs and OpenAPI / AsyncAPI work.
+14. The specification is usable as a governing source-of-truth file for downstream domain API specs and OpenAPI / AsyncAPI work.

 ---

-## 26. Test Cases
+## 29. Test Cases

-### 26.1 Positive cases
+### 29.1 Positive cases

 1. **Canonical mutation route uses owning domain**
    - Given a Platform Credits reservation request
-   - When a first-party app calls the platform credits mutation API
+   - When a first-party app calls the Platform Credits mutation API
    - Then the mutation is processed by the credits-owning backend domain
    - And no product frontend owns the mutation logic